-- project budget - accountant declaration (template provided on business.gov.au.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+- evidence, for example a letter of intent or contract from your customer, that demonstrates you have a domestic and/or international space supply chain opportunity - project plan and budget to support your claims against assessment criterion 2 - accountant declaration (template provided on business.gov.au and GrantConnect) - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
 Where the CEO or equivalent submits the application, we will accept this as evidence of support. - trust deed (where applicable).

-You must attach supporting documentation in line with the instructions provided in the form.
+You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total of all attachments cannot exceed 20MB.We will not consider information in attachments that we do not request.
+We will not consider information in attachments that we do not request.